Kyrela/discore/README.md

 - `color`: the color that should be used in embeds, if any
 - `hot_reloading`: whether or not the bot should reload the cogs when they are modified.
 Also describe if localisations should be loaded from memory or from the disk.
+- `locale`: The default locale of the bot, if none is found at the command's call
 - `log`
   - `channel`: the channel where the information and errors should be logged, if any (int)
   - `file`: the file where the information and errors should be logged, if any